-Only by setting the asking price for your own house in accordance with average property values in your neighbourhood can you expect to receive a fair offer.
+Only by setting the asking price for your own house following average property values in your neighbourhood can you expect to receive a fair offer.
 Whilst there is nothing wrong with starting your research with the Glasgow property market as a whole, you will need to delve into more local statistics to get a true reflection of your home’s value.
 If your house is priced way above similar homes in your neighbourhood, you will struggle to attract the interest of sufficient buyers.
 If it’s priced too low, you may struggle to achieve the final sale price it’s capable of.
-Unrealistic expectations on price is one of the main reasons why properties take too long to sell, but by allowing us to buy your home, you can avoid these pitfalls altogether.
+Unrealistic expectations on price are one of the main reasons properties take too long to sell, but by allowing us to buy your home, you can avoid these pitfalls altogether.

 Choosing the best person to market your home for sale in Glasgow

 Although the Glasgow property market is showing welcome signs of life, there is no doubt that it is still fragile when compared to its pre-2008 status.
 Simply listing your property for sale is no guarantee of a successful sale.
 You will need to market it to the broadest possible range of potential buyers – which you can do yourself if you have the knowledge and time required to do it properly.
 However, this may not be the best way of maximising the value of your home and securing a quick sale.

 Hiring estate agents in Glasgow to sell your house means you can draw upon a wealth of experience and knowledge.
 It also means that your marketing campaign can hit the ground running due to the average estate agent’s extensive network of contacts within the industry.
 In addition, if you can find the best estate agent to sell a property in your specific area of Glasgow, you can use the extra value you’ll probably achieve to pay for the related fees and commissions.